jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // -------------------------------- 2_Curv_3D ------------------------------- //
 To further advance the understanding of these structural behaviors, @chap_3_2 presented a comprehensive methodology for curvature calculation and interpretation.
-The study employed a #gls("fem", long:true) simulation model of a #gls("swith") configuration, detailed the procedure for obtaining necessary derivatives.
+The study employed a #gls("fem", long:true) simulation model of a #gls("swith") configuration and detailed the procedure for obtaining necessary derivatives.
 A key strength of this approach lies in its displacement-based foundation, enabling application to both analytical solutions and numerical simulations.
 The methodology's versatility extends beyond computational applications, as displacement data can also be sourced from experimental investigations.
-Through illustrative examples of critical curvature assessment, the work revealed inherent hurdles in directly comparing computed curvature results with critical curvature values for complex structures like aircraft.
+The critical curvature indicates whether the impact of the filling media on structural properties can be neglected.
+Through illustrative examples of critical curvature assessment, the work revealed significant challenges in directly comparing computed results with this reference value for complex structures like aircraft.
-The findings yielded practical implications for experimental testing: hydrogen could potentially be substituted with an alternative filling agent without significantly affecting the maximum bearable bending moment.
-However, the examination also highlighted the complexities involved in assessing critical curvature in three-dimensional space, necessitating the development of an enhanced approach, which was subsequently presented in @chap_3_3.
+The outcome yielded practical implications for experimental testing: hydrogen could potentially be substituted with an alternative filling agent without significantly affecting the maximum bearable bending moment.
+However, the examination also highlighted the complexities involved in assessing critical curvature in three-dimensional space, necessitating the development of an enhanced approach.

 // -------------------------------- 3_Curv_2D ------------------------------- //
-@chap_3_3 addressed this complexity by introducing transformation methods that convert three-dimensional curvature data into more manageable two-dimensional representations.
-The developed mathematical framework enabled the conversion of six-dimensional matrix representations ($bold(A)^(n times 6)$) into simplified two-dimensional forms ($bold(A)^(n times 2)$).
+@chap_3_3 addressed the aforementioned complexity by introducing transformation methods.
+The resulting mathematical framework facilitated the conversion of six-dimensional matrix representations ($bold(A)^(n times 6)$) into simplified two-dimensional forms ($bold(A)^(n times 2)$).
 While three averaging approaches were initially considered, mathematical evaluation demonstrated that only two fundamentally different methods exist.
-These methods were systematically evaluated using a range of lift coefficients and internal pressures from $15 "MPa"$ to $110 "MPa"$.
+These methods were systematically evaluated using a range of lift coefficients and internal pressures from $150 "bar"$ to $1100 "bar"$ ($15 "MPa"$ to $110 "MPa"$).
 The analysis revealed that for the studied simulation model and load cases, the curvatures in the undisturbed region remained substantially below critical thresholds.
 This finding led to a practical conclusion potentially specific to the investigated simulation model.
 Under the analyzed load conditions, hydrogen could be substituted with an alternative filling agent in experimental structural validation testing.